The Financial Hijacking of the American Revolution

 How America was tricked into becoming capitalist

-Can America’s gigantic public debt – officially nearly breathtaking $18,000 billion – at all be paid back?
+Can America’s gigantic national debt – now officially surpassed a breathtaking $33 trillion – be paid back at all?

-The answer is that the debt amazingly easy is refundable – provided that you know the trick!
+The answer is that the debt is amazingly easy to repay – provided that you know the trick!

-THE FINANCIAL HIJACKING OF THE AMERICAN REVOLUTION – HOW AMERICA WAS TRICKED INTO BECOMING CAPITALIST is the title of a stand-alone book that represents the 17 last chapters of Part 2 of Per Lundgren’s trilogy CAPIATLISM REVEALED – AN OUTSTANDING ECONOMIC AND POLITICAL DECEPTION.
-It’s about a little known, but dramatic period in US history, marked by deceit and deception, and with major consequences down to our days.
-Events which occurred when the nation was barely born.
+THE FINANCIAL HIJACKING OF THE AMERICAN REVOLUTION – HOW AMERICA WAS TRICKED INTO BECOMING CAPITALIST is the title of a stand-alone book that represents the last 17 chapters of Part 2 of Per Lundgren’s trilogy CAPITALISM EXPOSED – AN UNPRECEDENTED POLITICAL AND ECONOMIC FRAUD.
+It’s about a little known, but dramatic period in US history that was marked by deceit and deception, and which has had major consequences down to our days.
+These events unfolded back in the new nation’s dawn.

-As we know, won the colonists over the British and gained their independence.
-But it was a Pyrrhic victory, it would quickly prove, because they certainly won the battle against the English Crown, but lost the war against the English bankers.
-Early on, when the new proud nation of United States of America was formed, came namely, betrayal and treachery into the picture.
-The US Constitution is in many respects a masterpiece as the basis for popular democracy.
-But the observant sees already in at least some part of the text of the Constitution clear evidence of the conspiracy lurking in the background.
-For it is obvious to the perceptive, that the revolutionary ideals, with Franklin ́s social system in the high seat, deliberately are sabotaged.
-It was not like the revolutionaries had initially hoped, that the state, ie the Government – the extended arm of the people – alone got the power over society’s foundation, ie society’s money, but the state had to accept to share that power with, should occur, a much stronger party, which would very soon enter the stage, namely A CENTRAL BANK, which would not serve the people, but private shareholders.
-All this can be read between the lines “of those who have eyes to see”, that there were forces, at least in part, behind the US Constitution that did not see the good of the people, but which primarily served another, private, power.
-And these dark forces’ primary tool at the time was Alexander Hamilton, who was to become America’s first Secretary of the Treasury.
-As early as 1791, Hamilton was the man behind America’s first central bank, “First Bank of the United States”, formally privately owned to 80%, but in reality privately to l00%.
+As we know, the colonists won over the British and gained their independence.
+But it would quickly prove to be a Pyrrhic victory, because though they certainly won the battle against the English Crown, they lost the war against the English bankers.
+Early on, when the new proud nation of the United States of America was formed, betrayal and treachery came into the picture.
+The US Constitution is in many respects a masterpiece as a basis for popular democracy.
+But the observant reader will see, in at least some parts of the text of the Constitution, clear evidence of the conspiracy that lurked in the background.
+For those with the perception to recognize it, it is obvious that the revolutionary ideals, with Franklin ́s social system at the forefront, were deliberately sabotaged.
+It was not to be as the revolutionaries had initially hoped, that the state, i.e., the Government – an extension of the people – alone would hold the power over society’s very foundation, i.e., society’s money.
+Instead, the state had to accept sharing that power with a much stronger partner, which was soon enter the stage, namely A CENTRAL BANK, which would not serve the people, but private shareholders.
+All this can be read between the lines by “those who have eyes to see” – that there were forces, at least in part, behind the US Constitution that did not see to the good of the people, but which primarily served another, private, power.
+The primary tool of these dark forces at the time was Alexander Hamilton, who was to become America’s first Secretary of the Treasury.
+As early as 1791, Hamilton was the man behind America’s first central bank, “First Bank of the United States”, formally 80%privately owned, but in reality l00%private.
 From then on, money was something that was lent at interest by banks, ultimately by the central bank.
-This also applied to the state (government) itself, which had to adapt to these conditions in the form of treasury.
-It is fair to say that the US has been capitalist since February 25, 1791, when the first US central bank was chartered for the next 20 years by Congress, a central bank that only formally was national.
+This also applied to the state (government) itself, which had to adapt to these conditions in the form of the Treasury.
+It is fair to say that the US has been capitalist since February 25, 1791, when the first US central bank was chartered by Congress for the next 20 years, a central bank that only formally was ‘national’.

-Today, after 224 years of uninterrupted capitalism/Central Banking economics in the US, it is perhaps appropriate to summarize a retrospect of this socio-economic system.
-224 years in a row should be enough to fairly evaluate the system.
+Today, after 224 years of uninterrupted capitalism/Central Bank economics in the US, it is perhaps appropriate to summarize a retrospective view of this socio-economic system.
+224 years in a row should be enough to evaluate the system fairly.
 If the evaluation is based on the revolutionary ideals, have these ever been achieved during these 224 years?
-The answer is no. Not even during the boom years after World War II did the nation reached up to an all-inclusive prosperity like that of Franklin’s society.
+The answer is no. Not even during the boom years after World War II did the nation reach an all-inclusive prosperity like that of Franklin’s society.
 And what about American society today?
-Most likely, the American society never has been more unequal and in debt than today, with widespread unemployment, poverty and many times apathy.
+American society has most likely never been more unequal or in debt than it is today, with widespread unemployment, poverty and widespread apathy.
 In fact, the American dream is the biggest myth of the capitalist system.

 The US Constitution is very cleverly written by highly talented people from different camps.
-I am here thinking primarily of ARTICLE 1, SECTION 8, which regulates the Congressional powers.
-There are not only several LOOPHOLES in the Constitutional text, which actually gradually has enabled the background powers of capitalism/Central Banking economics to finally grip today’s de facto stranglehold on the American nation.
-Per Lundgren also recognizes four possibilities, which he has chosen to call THE FOUR DOOR OPENERS, to stunningly easily able to correct the current problems troubling capitalist America, including that with a stroke of the pen come to terms with America’s gargantuan debt, and further eliminate virtually all unemployment, a large proportion of crime and recover the true meaning of “the American dream”.
-In other words, restore Benjamin Franklin ́s good years in America and nearly 250 years too late realizing the American Revolution ideals.
+This concerns primarily ARTICLE 1, SECTION 8, which regulates the Congressional powers.
+There are several LOOPHOLES in the Constitutional text, which have actually enabled the background powers of capitalism/Central Banking economics to gain today’s de facto stranglehold on the American nation.
+Per Lundgren also recognizes four possibilities, which he has chosen to call THE FOUR DOOR-OPENERS, which enable correction the current problems troubling capitalist America with stunning ease, including, with a stroke of the pen, coming to terms with America’s gargantuan debt, eliminating virtually all unemployment, a large proportion of crime as well as recovering the true meaning of “the American dream”.
+In other words, restoring Benjamin Franklin ́s good years in America and, nearly 250 years too late, realizing the ideals of the American Revolution.